hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

    pk12util: PKCS12 EXPORT SUCCESSFUL
    ```

-   Repeat this step for additional VPN clients, but replace every `vpnclient` with `vpnclient2`, etc. Please note: If you wish to connect multiple VPN clients simultaneously, you must generate a unique certificate for each.
+   Repeat this step for additional VPN clients, but replace every `vpnclient` with `vpnclient2`, etc.

+   **Note:** If you wish to connect multiple VPN clients simultaneously, you must generate a unique certificate for each.

 1. The database should now contain: